freeCodeCamp/guide/pages/docs/certificates-guide/use-hex-code-for-specific-colors/index.md

 ---
-title: "freeCodeCamp Challenge Guide: use Hex Code for Specific Colors"
+title: "use Hex Code for Specific Colors"
+parent: "certificates-guide"
 ---

 With CSS, we use 6 hexadecimal number to represent colors.
 For example, `#000000` is the lowest possible value, and it represents the color black.